fruizpace/fruizpace/README.md

   challenge: "To apply data visualization and storytelling to cancer data" }
 ```
-- ⚡ Fun fact I’m a Ravenclaw 🦅, but I sometimes wish I was in Slytherin 🐍.
+- ⚡ Fun fact: I’m a Ravenclaw 🦅, but I sometimes wish I was in Slytherin 🐍.